Today’s fun topic is “How To Build a Bookshelf” when you’re tired of tedious project stuff!

 Since it’s cedar, it’ll need quite a bit of sanding, but it’ll look great when it’s finished.
 I know because this cedar is also what I used for the top on the built-in bookcases in the living room.

 I’m so proud of this little bookshelf, not because it’s just oh-so-beautiful (although I do think it’ll look very nice after I’ve caulked, primed, and painted it), but because it was completely made of scraps.
 Instead of tossing them into the dumpster, I made them into something useful.

 This bookshelf took me almost exactly two hours to build, but one reason it took that long is because I was using scrap MDF (this was MDF that was used on the first closets that I built in here) that had nails and construction adhesive on it.
 So I had to spend time removing all of the nails, and scraping off the construction adhesive.
 So it could certainly be done in less time if you’re using new materials that don’t require those extra steps.

 I’ll be sure to take a picture of the finished bookshelf once I have it all painted, and I’ll show you how it turned out when I finish this room and give you the whole before and after tour.
 It shouldn’t be long now.
 Now that I have the floor grouted, all of the wallpaper removed, the other two walls patched and painted, and the rest of the baseboards installed, my “to do” list for this room doesn’t feel overwhelming anymore.
 I just have a few small things left, like adding a bit more shoe moulding, painting the remaining trim, giving the door a second coat of paint, plus a few more small things.

 I finished painting/staining the bookshelf!
 I also went ahead and used my jigsaw to cut a design in the bottom.
 And here’s how it turned out…

+And that’s how to build a bookshelf in your spare time!
 Not too shabby for a free, made-from-scraps bookshelf, right? 🙂